inne-dev/inne-welcome/README.md

 1. **Build stage**: Node.js Alpine for building the React app
 2. **Production stage**: Nginx Alpine for serving static files

-### Network

-The container connects to `proxy-net` external network for reverse proxy integration with Nginx Proxy Manager.
+The container exposes port `3000` and can work with any reverse proxy without requiring shared Docker networks.

 ## 📁 Project Structure